VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 Get To Know Me!

-Christy Barrett is a Licensed Clinical Social Worker Associate that is passionate about meeting her clients exactly where they are in life and supporting them in achieving their goals.
+Christy Barrett (she/her/hers) is a Licensed Clinical Social Worker Associate that is passionate about meeting her clients exactly where they are in life and supporting them in achieving their goals.

 Christy graduated from the University of South Carolina with her Bachelors in Social Work and subsequently graduated with her Masters of Social Work in 2020.
 Christy began her career working with children, adolescents, and their families involved in Therapeutic Foster Care and Juvenile Justice.
 In 2021, Christy began working with adolescents and adults with Eating Disorders and comorbid disorders.